 Grant Park Coffeehouse

-I hesitated going since it was late in the day to drink iced coffee (well at least for me) but I am so glad we went!
-Seriously had the best iced coffee of my life at this place.
+I hesitated to go since it was late in the day to drink iced coffee (well at least for me) but I am so glad we went!
+Seriously had the best-iced coffee of my life at this place.

-The hubby and one of my sons had a fruit smoothie and it was amazing too.
+The hubby and one of my sons had a fruit smoothie, and it was incredible too.
 My daughter had their caramel frappe and again amazing!
 I know because being the foodie I am I insisted on sampling all of them.

 Laundry day at Spin Clean Coin Laundry

 In case you should think we are busy seeing site after site every day I want you to know we still have chores to do.
 Saturday we took care of laundry and grocery shopping.